cesar-douady/open-lmake/doc/src/config.md

 This attribute provides an approximate upper bound of the time it takes for an event to travel from a host to another.

-- If too low, there may be spurious lost jobs.
+- If too low, there may be spurious lost jobs and messages about date discrepancies between hosts.
 - If too high, there may be a loss of reactivity.

 The default value should fit most cases.